-The foundation upon which pretty much all boxing skills are established is a traditional on guard boxers stance.
+The Boxers Stance is the foundation upon which pretty much all traditional boxing skills are established.
 This can be a vital skill quite often overlooked by many beginners eager to get into the ring.

 Yet a classic on guard stance provides you with the ability to punch and defend at the same time.